Datavault-UK/automate-dv-docs/docs/macros.md

         ```sql
         WITH source_data AS (
-            SELECT a.CUSTOMER_PK, a.HASHDIFF, a.CUSTOMER_NAME, a.CUSTOMER_PHONE, a.CUSTOMER_DOB, a.EFFECTIVE_FROM, a.LOAD_DATE, a.SOURCE
+            SELECT a.CUSTOMER_HK, a.HASHDIFF, a.CUSTOMER_NAME, a.CUSTOMER_PHONE, a.CUSTOMER_DOB, a.EFFECTIVE_FROM, a.LOAD_DATE, a.SOURCE
             FROM DBTVAULT.TEST.MY_STAGE AS a
-            WHERE CUSTOMER_PK IS NOT NULL
+            WHERE CUSTOMER_HK IS NOT NULL
         ),

         records_to_insert AS (
-            SELECT DISTINCT e.CUSTOMER_PK, e.HASHDIFF, e.CUSTOMER_NAME, e.CUSTOMER_PHONE, e.CUSTOMER_DOB, e.EFFECTIVE_FROM, e.LOAD_DATE, e.SOURCE
+            SELECT DISTINCT e.CUSTOMER_HK, e.HASHDIFF, e.CUSTOMER_NAME, e.CUSTOMER_PHONE, e.CUSTOMER_DOB, e.EFFECTIVE_FROM, e.LOAD_DATE, e.SOURCE
             FROM source_data AS e
         )